The Experiential Dynamics of

 The Crystal Silo Effect

 Physicist David Fleming observed that "we all walk around in Crystal Silos" :: invisible geometric constraints that shape how we relate to others.
-The Silent Treatment is one of the most rigid silo formations: communication pathways blocked not by absence of feeling, but by crystallized defensive architecture.
+The Silent Treatment is one of the most rigid silo formations: communication pathways held rigid by crystallized defensive architecture :: the feeling still present, sealed inside the geometry.

-When we withdraw into silence, we construct invisible barriers :: and call it protection.
-The illusion holds.
-The cost compounds.
+When we withdraw, we construct rigid geometry :: and call it safety.

 Each person reaches toward connection through crystallized barriers :: neither fully aware that both are building the architecture that prevents arrival.
-The Silent Treatment is not just withdrawal.
-It is architectural isolation, constructed in real time by both people.
+The Silent Treatment is architectural isolation, constructed in real time by both people.

 Step Three